MiaPass/MiaPass/README.md

     as the final project of the
     <a href="https://www.soyhenry.com/"> SoyHenry </a>
     course we were in.
 [Reactjs, Redux, Nodejs, Express, PostgreSQL, Trello] </ul>
-   <ul> 2022: I did a to-do app to establish certain technologies that he had learned.
+   <ul> 2022: I did a to-do app to establish certain technologies that I had learned.
 [CSS, Styled Components, Reactjs, Redux, Nodejs, Express, MongoDB] </ul>
    <ul> 2022: Started a videogame catalog app to enhance my animation and desing skills.
 [CSS, MUI, Styled Components, Reactjs, Redux, Nodejs, Express, MongoDB] </ul>
    <ul> 2023: I want to make a dynamic entertainment page.
 [Technologies to select.] </ul>
    <ul> 2023: Also wish to be able to make a video game, basic and simple at least.
 [Technologies to select.] </ul> </ul>